app-generator/app-generator/docs/source/technologies/django/drf-sample.rst

         path('api/', include('transactions.urls')),
     ]

-Once it’s done, ensure that the project is running by typing this command.
+Once it`s done, ensure that the project is running by typing this command.

 .. code-block:: bash